Fier: Transport

 There are Urban Buses available throughout the city.
 There are also buses at the bus terminal in Fier that can take you throughout places in Albania and Balkan region.
 Fier is served by Fier railway station.
 There used to be trains during the communism era and till this day there has been no movement of the trains.
-The SH4 is a state road that takes you from Durres to Fier.
-The SH8 is also a state road that will take you from Fier to Vlore.
-There is a project for the Fier and Vlore highway.
+The SH4 is a state road that takes you from Durrës to Fier.
+The SH8 is also a state road that will take you from Fier to Vlorë.
+There is a project for the Fier and Vlorë highway.

 Demography

 Fier is the seventh most populous city and sixth most populous municipality in Albania.
-As of the 2011 census, the municipal unit of Fier had an estimated population of 55,845 of whom 27,767 were men and 28,078 women.
-The municipality of Fier, including its adjacent administrative units, had a total population of 120,655 in 2011.
+As of the 2023 census, the municipal unit of Fier has a population of 52,926 of whom 25,935 were men and 26,991 women.
+The municipality of Fier, including its adjacent administrative units, had a total population of 101,963 in 2011.
 Fier, as other cities of southern Albania, has a religious mixed population, consisting of Muslims and Orthodox Christians.
 Data shows that in 1918, after Albanian independence from the Ottoman Empire, Fier and its surrounding countryside on the Myzeqe Plain formed a majority Orthodox Christian enclave, in which Muslims constituted roughly 35% of the total population.